mobify/stencil/README.md

 #### Working process

-Described below process is about creating a new Component.
-If you're creating a new Util simply replace *component* with *util*.
+Described below process is about creating a New Component.
+If you're creating a new Utility simply replace *Component* with *Util*.

-1. Create a new component folder in the **/dist/component** and name it after the new component name.
+1. Create a new component folder in the **/dist/component** and name it after a new component.

-2. In the new component folder create next files (you can find files templates in the **/templates** folder):
+2. In a new component folder create next files (you can find files templates in the **/templates** folder):

     ```
     /dist/components/component-name